tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

-We'll talk more about Pry commands in the next section, but in the meantime, here are a couple of simple commands (inspired by the infamous [University of Florida Taser incident][University of Florida Taser incident - Wikipedia]) that you can add to your `.pryrc` to enable and disable Pry's pager
+We'll talk more about Pry commands in the next section, but in the meantime, here are a couple of simple commands (inspired by the infamous [University of Florida Taser incident][University of Florida Taser incident - Wikipedia]) that provide a simple example of how the customization API and Pry commands can be used together.
+The example commands provide a command interface to enable and disable Pry's pager functionality.
+We'll cover other ways of adding commands to Pry shortly, however for now you could try these commands by adding them to your `.pryrc`.
-functionality:

 ```ruby
 Pry.commands.block_command(/don't-page-me-bro/, "Disable pager, bro.") do